RMachnik/goodwe-dynamic-price-optimiser/docs/PROJECT_PLAN_Enhanced_Energy_Management.md

 **Ready to start building your intelligent energy management system?**

-Begin with Phase 1, Task 1.1.1 - extending the GoodWe data collection for PV monitoring.
-This will give you the foundation to build the multi-factor decision engine! 🚀⚡🔋
+Begin with Phase 2, Task 2.1.1 - implementing the price-based charging logic.
+This will give you the foundation for the multi-factor decision engine! 🚀⚡🔋